911±¬ÁĎÍř

 10) Museo de la Ciudad (Museum of the City)

-The Museum of the City (Museo de la Ciudad) is the first museum that illustrates everyday life in Quito through the centuries.
-The museum is housed in the former Old Saint John´s Hospital, a stunning sixteenth-century building, and a UNESCO World Heritage site.
+The Museum of the City is the first museum in Quito to illustrate everyday life in the city through the centuries.
+It is housed in the former Old Saint John’s Hospital, a beautiful sixteenth-century building that is part of Quito’s UNESCO World Heritage zone.

 11